 One of the more common issues when it comes to gut health is malabsorption.
 Malabsorption itself is a fairly simple concept.
 It means your digestive system isn’t absorbing enough nutrients from the foods you eat.
 It can be a fairly benign disorder, or it can lead to rather serious health problems.

-Gallstones are nothing more than digestive fluid that hardens in your gallbladder, forming hard little stones; if these move unimpeded through your body, you typically won’t require treatment.
-If one should block your bile ducts, however, you can experience sudden pain, and such attacks often require gallbladder removal surgery.
+Most people with gallstones never develop any symptoms and may never even know they have them at all.
 Researchers remain unclear on just what causes gallstones, though there’s evidence that diet and gut health play a role.
 Because of this, doctors have begun to suggest that certain gut-friendly habits might decrease their frequency and severity.